 Some claim that colloidal silver helps prevent all types of flu, including swine flu, as well as the common cold.

-Few studies have been done to test this clinically, but in 2011 the NIH took 100 children under the age of 12 suffering from the common cold and nasal congestion and assigned them into two groups; the first group was treated with a solution of colloidal silver and beta glucan, and the second group with saline solution.
+Few studies have been done to test this clinically, but in 2011 the NIH took 100 children under the age of 12 suffering from the common cold and nasal congestion and assigned them into two groups.
+The first group was treated with a solution of colloidal silver and beta glucan, and the second group with saline solution.
 Even though both groups benefited from the treatment, 90 percent of the people in the colloidal silver group completely recovered.

-And a study published in the Journal of Virological Methods demonstrated that silver nanoparticles have anti-H1N1 influenza A virus activities, especially during the early dissemination stage of the virus.
+A study published in the Journal of Virological Methods demonstrated that silver nanoparticles have anti-H1N1 influenza A virus activities, especially during the early dissemination stage of the virus.

 Our modern drugs have become limited in their efficacy when it comes to fighting bronchitis or pneumonia symptoms.
 Typically, antibiotics are administered as the first line of defense, but when the pneumonia is viral, antibiotics won’t help in the least.